ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 Opinions do not change reality.

 Because opinions do not change reality, I cannot grant you any exception or reversal with regards to a universal moral rule.
-Since moral rules are based on universal logic, as well as the physical nature and reality of a human being, I cannot grant you the “right to murder,” any more than I can grant you the ability to levitate, walk on water or accurately say that two and two make five.
+Since moral rules are based on universal logic, as well as the physical nature and reality of a human being, I cannot grant you the “right to murder”, any more than I can grant you the ability to levitate, walk on water or accurately say that two and two make five.

 ### Government As Voluntarism